 When it comes to backend search terms (also known as meta tags), these are extra keywords that brands and sellers use in the background of their items.
 These words do not display on product listings and are not visible to customers.

 Using these keywords will help your goods appear for a wider variety of searches on Amazon without the need to “keyword stuff,” or add too many words and phrases in critical parts of your listings, such as titles, bullet points, and descriptions.

-You can visit Amazon Brand Analytics to find Search Terms that customers are using to discover certain products or this products’ similar ASINs.
+You can visit Amazon Brand Analytics to find Search Terms that customers are using to discover certain products or these products’ similar ASINs.

 Amazon Search Terms Criteria